TAP top app download banner

 As for me, a working mum with a home-based job and someone who homeschools her kids, I still plan on making the 8th of March special for me and my daughters.
 I also want to stress the importance of this holiday to the men in the family.

-So I'm planning on re-reading the paperback version of Chimamanda Ngozi Adichie's We Should All Be Feminists while I take a break on making dinner and just order pizza for the whole family.
-For their "homework," I'm going to let my girls read about one of the featured women from the book Amazing Women: 101 Lives to Inspire You by Lucy Beevor.
+So I’m planning on re-reading the paperback version of Chimamanda Ngozi Adichie’s We Should All Be Feminists while I take a break from making dinner and just order pizza for the whole family.
+For their “homework,” I’m going to let my girls read about one of the featured women from the book Amazing Women: 101 Lives to Inspire You by Lucy Beevor.

 My girls love it when I read them a book before bedtime, so I’m going to read them our all-time favourite, Dear Girl by Amy Krouse Rosenthal.

-Celebrating International Women's Day at home
+Celebrating International Women’s Day at Home

-International Womens Day: Mums, Here are 8 Ways You Can Celebrate at Home
+International Womens Day: Mums, Here are 9 Ways You Can Celebrate at Home

-If you don't have any plans yet for IWD 2022, here are some meaningful ways to celebrate them in your own space.
+If you don’t have any plans yet for IWD 2024 here are some meaningful ways to celebrate them in your own space.

 • Celebrate with other women virtually